 The newest option for datalink weather is Flight Information Services-Broadcast (FIS-B), although it’s more commonly called ADS-B weather because it’s delivered over the FAA’s Automatic Dependent Surveillance-Broadcast (ADS-B) network.
 There are two major differences between ADS-B and the well-known XM system: it’s ground-based not satellite-based, and there are no monthly subscriptions (your tax dollars paid for it).

-Because the weather data is transmitted from a network of ground stations, ADS-B weather is not available on the ground in most locations and not at all in some western states where the network is not built yet (the system should be completed by early 2014).
+Because the weather data is transmitted from a network of ground stations, ADS-B weather is not available on the ground in most locations and not at all in some areas of the western US where the network is a little sparse.
 In practice, I usually start receiving ADS-B weather by 300 ft.
 AGL in most areas east of the Mississippi and throughout Texas and the West Coast.

 ADS-B weather products are updated roughly every 5-10 minutes, just like XM, and most of the same weather products are available on both services, including radar, METARs, TAFs, TFRs, AIRMETs, SIGMETs, Pilot Reports and Winds Aloft.
 ADS-B adds NOTAMs but does not include lightning or satellite imagery.